skxawng-cu/mod-tele-new-players/README.md

 ## Description

-This module allows you to config coords for alliance and horde to teleport the new players after the first login.
+This module allows you to config coords for alliance and horde to teleport the new players after the first login (Ideal for PvP servers).

 ## Requirements